-Following the banning and burning of his novel, "The Rainbow," D.H.
+Following the banning and burning of his novel, "The Rainbow", D.H.
 Lawrence and his wife, Frieda, move to the United States, and then to Mexico.
-When Lawrence contracts tuberculosis, they return to England for a short time, then to Italy, where Lawrence writes "Lady Chatterley's Lover."
+When Lawrence contracts tuberculosis, they return to England for a short time, then to Italy, where Lawrence wrote "Lady Chatterley's Lover".
 Written by

 George S. Davis <firstname.lastname@example.org>

 He was D.H.
 Lawrence.
 She was his Lady Chatterley.
 Their extraordinary romance was more tempestuous than any he wrote.

 The motion picture's opening title card reads: "The office of Herbert G. Muskett - London, 1924".
 See more